-§ 153.132.
-DEVELOPMENT AGREEMENT VESTING.
+§ 153.146 VESTING.

-- (a) Unless the development agreement specifically provides for the application of subsequently enacted laws, the laws applicable to development of the property subject to a development agreement are those in force at the time of execution of the agreement. - (b) Except for grounds specified in G.S.
-160D-108(c) or G.S.
-160D-108.1(f), a local government may not apply subsequently adopted ordinances or development policies to a development that is subject to a development agreement. - (c) In the event State or federal law is changed after a development agreement has been entered into and the change prevents or precludes compliance with one or more provisions of the development agreement, the local government may modify the affected provisions, upon a finding that the change in State or federal law has a fundamental effect on the development agreement. - (d) This section does not abrogate any vested rights otherwise preserved by law.
+(A) Unless the development agreement specifically provides for the application of subsequently enacted laws, the laws applicable to development of the property subject to a development agreement are those in force at the time of execution of the agreement.

+- (B) Except for grounds specified in G.S. § 160D-108(c) or G.S. § 160D-108.1(f), a local government may not apply subsequently adopted ordinances or development policies to a development that is subject to a development agreement. - (C) In the event state or federal law is changed after a development agreement has been entered into and the change prevents or precludes compliance with one or more provisions of the development agreement, the local government may modify the affected provisions, upon a finding that the change in state or federal law has a fundamental effect on the development agreement. - (D) This section does not abrogate any vested rights otherwise preserved by law.
 (2019-111, s.
 2.4; 2020-3, s.
 4.33(a); 2020-25, ss.
 27, 51(a), (b), (d).)

-§ 153.133.
-DEVELOPMENT AGREEMENT BREACH AND CURE.
+§ 153.147 BREACH AND CURE.

-- (a) Procedures established pursuant to G.S.
-160D-1003 may include a provision requiring periodic review by the zoning administrator or other appropriate officer of the local government, at which time the developer shall demonstrate good-faith compliance with the terms of the development agreement. - (b) If the local government finds and determines that the developer has committed a material breach of the agreement, the local government shall notify the developer in writing setting forth with reasonable particularity the nature of the breach and the evidence supporting the finding and determination and providing the developer a reasonable time in which to cure the material breach. - (c) If the developer fails to cure the material breach within the time given, then the local government unilaterally may terminate or modify the development agreement, provided the notice of termination or modification may be appealed to the board of adjustment in the manner provided by G.S.
-160D-405. - (d) An ordinance adopted pursuant to G.S.
-160D-1003 or the development agreement may specify other penalties for breach in lieu of termination, including, but not limited to, penalties allowed for violation of a development regulation.
-Nothing in this Article shall be construed to abrogate or impair the power of the local government to enforce applicable law.

-(e) A development agreement shall be enforceable by any party to the agreement notwithstanding any changes in the development regulations made subsequent to the effective date of the development agreement.
+- (A) Procedures established pursuant to G.S. § 160D-1003 may include a provision requiring periodic review by the Zoning Administrator or other appropriate officer of the local government, at which time the developer shall demonstrate good-faith compliance with the terms of the development agreement. - (B) If the local government finds and determines that the developer has committed a material breach of the agreement, the local government shall notify the developer in writing setting forth with reasonable particularity the nature of the breach and the evidence supporting the finding and determination and providing the developer a reasonable time in which to cure the material breach. - (C) If the developer fails to cure the material breach within the time given, then the local government unilaterally may terminate or modify the development agreement, provided the notice of termination or modification may be appealed to the Board of Adjustment in the manner provided by G.S. § 160D-405. - (D) An ordinance adopted pursuant to G.S. § 160D-1003 or the development agreement may specify other penalties for breach in lieu of termination, including, but not limited to, penalties allowed for violation of a development regulation.
+Nothing in this subchapter shall be construed to abrogate or impair the power of the local government to enforce applicable law. - (E) A development agreement shall be enforceable by any party to the agreement notwithstanding any changes in the development regulations made subsequent to the effective date of the development agreement.
 Any party to the agreement may file an action for injunctive relief to enforce the terms of a development agreement.
 (2019-111, s.
 2.4; 2020-3, s.
 4.33(a); 2020-25, s.
 51(a), (b), (d).)

-§ 153.134.
-DEVELOPMENT AGREEMENT AMENDMENTS.
+§ 153.148 AMENDMENTS.

-Subject to the provisions of G.S.
-160D-1006(e), a development agreement may be amended or terminated by mutual consent of the parties.
+Subject to the provisions of G.S. § 160D-1006(e), a development agreement may be amended or terminated by mutual consent of the parties.
 (2019-111, s.
 2.4; 2020-3, s.
 4.33(a); 2020-25, s.
 51(a), (b), (d).)

-§ 153.135.
-CHANGE OF JURISDICTION.
+§ 153.149 CHANGE OF JURISDICTION.